demonwife/Rokenbok-Archive/site/content/set/monorail-start-set-2000.md

 title: Monorail Start Set
 year: 2000
 description: >-
   The newest and most exciting way to get started with Rokenbok, this Start Set reinterprets the train sets of yesteryear with the cutting-edge technology of today.
 Integrate classic building and RC vehicles to form an animated cityscape of amazing interactivity and limitless expandability.
-Multiple track layouts, Rail Tower with Motorized Conveyor, sorting chute with dumping bins, plus RC Monorail Freighter.
-Includes Command Deck and Control Pad.
-265 pieces.
-Batteries included.
-Ages 6+.
-Includes 110 Volt A/C adapter and four AA batteries.
 archiveLinks:
   - name: 03/31/2001
     link: https://web.archive.org/web/20010331184128/http://www.rokenbok.com/catalog/pd_ss_monorail.html